 Right-of-Way Surveys in Nassau County

 Professional right-of-way surveys for Nassau County properties in Nassau County.
-Serving 98,328 residents across 726 square miles with licensed Florida PSM surveyors.
+Serving 104,376 residents across 648.7 square miles of land with licensed Florida PSM surveyors.

 Local Expertise

-Why Nassau County Properties Need Professional Right-of-Way Surveys
+Why Do Nassau County Properties Need Professional Right-of-Way Surveys?

-Our team of licensed Professional Surveyors and Mappers (PSM) serves Nassau County's 726 square miles, from Fernandina Beach to surrounding communities.
+Our licensed Professional Surveyor and Mapper (PSM) serves Nassau County's 648.7 square miles of land area, from Fernandina Beach to surrounding communities.
 We coordinate with the Building Department and local recording offices to ensure your survey meets all county requirements.

 Nassau County Survey Challenges